MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

 Writing FlowCallback Plugins
 ============================

-All sarracenia components implement *the Flow* algorithm, with different callbacks.
+All Sarracenia components implement *the Flow* algorithm.
 Sarracenia's main class is *sarracenia.flow* and the a great deal of core functionality is implemented using the class created to add custom processing to a flow, the flowcb (flow callback) class.